elaplas/Cpluspuls/c++/how_to_build/readme.md

 g++ -shared -fPIC -o shared_mathlib.so obj_add.o obj_mult.o

 3. Make an executable using shared library.
-The executable file is dependent on shared library after being built because it does only contains the path where the shared library lies
+The executable file is dependent on shared library after being built because it does only contain the path where the shared library lies

 g++ main.cpp -o dependent_main ./shared_mathlib.so -lm